 Behind the Scarf

-The 2020 Unite & Conquer Cancer Scarf (September Scarf of the Month) was designed by Children’s Healthcare of Atlanta patient, Dani Cuevas from Sharpsburg, GA.
-Dani, 14, was diagnosed with Acute Lymphoblastic Lymphoma (ALL) in August 2019.
-She loves artwork and after seeing Valerie DeSantiago’s (2019 September Scarf of the Month designer) scarf, she wanted to be the 2020 designer.
-She loves to watch soccer and is a huge Atlanta United fan.
+The 2021 Unite & Conquer Cancer Scarf (September Scarf of the Month) was designed by Children’s Healthcare of Atlanta patient Nathan Moon from Woodstock, GA.
+Nathan, 12, was diagnosed with neuroblastoma in September 2020.
+He has two dogs and enjoys playing video games with his friends.
+Nurses nominated him to be the 2021 scarf designer because he loves to watch soccer and is a huge Atlanta United fan.

 Behind the Logo

 Strength.
 Fearlessness.
 Happiness.
 These words were the inspiration for Muna Ahmed’s design of the Unite & Conquer Cancer campaign’s logo.
 Through her art she leaves a lasting mark on the Atlanta community and awareness to childhood cancer.
 Check out her Behind the Stripes feature from our inaugural season here.